Pregnancy-Early Signs & Stages

 The embryo then begins to develop quickly.
 The first things to develop are the heart, spinal cord, brain, and gastrointestinal tract.
 The placenta begins to form.
 As time goes on, more structures and organs grow.

-By week 6, a doctor may be able to detect a heartbeat.
+Moreover, by week 6, a doctor may be able to detect a heartbeat.
 By week 7, most essential organs are already forming.
 By week 8, everything that adult humans have both inside and out is present in the embryo in a much smaller form.

 Expected Symptoms